-Table 1 presents the averages of variables used to assign workers into socio-demographic groups, and of those used in regressions.
+Table 1 presents the sample averages of variables used to assign workers into socio-demographic groups, and of those used in regressions.
 Most of the workers in our sample are secondary educated, and most are prime-aged.
-Manufacturing accounted for 27% of total employment in our sample.
-On average, workers in European countries in our sample experienced wage growth of 26 log points between 2006 and 2018, while the employment rates increased slightly (by 4 pp).
+Manufacturing accounted for 27% of total employment.
+On average, workers in our sample experienced wage growth of 26 log points between 2006 and 2018, while the employment rates increased slightly (by 4 pp).
 They were exposed to a 21 log points increase in real value added (average industry shifter), and a large increase in robot penetration.